akarnokd/rng-76/leveledlist.md

 P[n] = (1 - ChanceNone[n]) * ChanceNone[1] * ChanceNone[2] * ... * ChanceNone[n - 1]
 ```

+So the chance of the first is just the presence chance.
+The chance of the second entry is its presence chance provided the first item was not selected.
+The second entry chance is its presence chance provided neither the first or second entry was selected before.

+For example, if every entry has a 50% chance.
+The first entry is chosen with **50%** chance, the second entry **25%**, the third **12.5%**, the fourth **6.25%**, etc.

+Let's express it via code:

 ```javascript
 var empty = 1;